-(5) concrete piles and concrete bent caps.
-The widened section of the bridge is supported by five (5) horizontal beams and concrete diaphragms supported by three (3) concrete piles.
-End bents have been reconstructed with a vertical concrete wall and wing walls.
+horizontal beams and concrete diaphragms supported by concrete piers.
+End bents are constructed with vertical concrete walls and wing walls and have soil and concrete covering the piles with only the top of the concrete bent cap exposed.
+Galvanized guardrails and posts are attached to both ends of the bridge structure.
 The bridge approach from both sides of the bridge consist of a six-lane asphalt paved roadway.
-The end bents have soil and concrete covering the piles with only the top of the concrete bent cap exposed.
-Galvanized guardrails and posts are attached to both ends of the bridge.
-The bridge approaches on each end of the bridge consist of a six-lane asphalt paved roadway.
+Multiple connunications and utility lines were noted for communication lines attached to the underside of the bridge deck, along with six (6) 4" Transite Conduits.